-- You cannot force them to move out in this case unless they breach the terms of the tenancy agreement.
+- You cannot force the tenant to move out unless they breach the terms of the tenancy agreement.

 - If tenants do not agree to leave, the tenancy agreement will be passed on to the buyer, who will be unable to evict them or cancel the agreement.

-- If your property takes a long time to sell and your tenants have moved out, you will lose rental income.
+- If your property has not sold before your tenants move out, you will lose rental income.

-- You must give your tenants a minimum of 24 hours’ notice in writing that a viewing is taking place.
+- You must give your tenants a minimum of 24 hours notice in writing.

 - You can only conduct viewings if the tenancy agreement allows it.

-- If viewings are not covered in the tenancy agreement, your tenants will have to give you permission.
+- If viewings are not covered in the tenancy agreement, you will need to get permission from your tenant.

 What about selling with sitting tenants (regulated tenants) in place?

-Sitting tenants are in a different category to those on an Assured Shorthold Tenancy insofar as they are protected under the Rent Act 1977.
-As a result, the landlord cannot evict the tenant with a Section 21 Notice.
+Sitting tenants are in a different category to those on an Assured Shorthold Tenancy.
+Sitting tenants are protected under the Rent Act 1977, under which a landlord cannot evict a tenant with a Section 21 Notice.

 Other things to consider